isadiewei/public/agile/agile.md

-to tune ourselves for future problems, and adjust as we are able and required, for cohesiveness and replacement of unhealthy patterns, we view this as the path to competancy for our peers
+to tune ourselves for future problems, and adjust as we are able and required, for cohesiveness and replacement of unhealthy patterns, we view this as the path to competancy for our peers, doing so simply and without loosing sight, of your highest priority

-Simplicity
-do so simply and without loosing sight of your highest priority

-"we are all in the gutters but some of us are looking at the stars" - oscar wilde

-(forgot these names originally sorry about that)
 Kent Beck
 Mike Beedle
 Arie van Bennekum